 - All of your personal property will be taken from you and stored until you get released.

 - You will get to use the phone in order to talk to a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jumpsuit.
+- If you think you will get released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell us what happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that might help other people to get through jail processing?

 Click here to leave a comment

 When you finally post bail, you will be allowed to go home after you get discharged.
 The discharge process may take anywhere from 10 minutes to quite a few hours.
 In simple terms, the quicker bail is posted, the faster you will get discharged from jail.
 Also, it can depend on if you have a cash bond or if the judge has to figure out your bail amount.
 For a minor offense, you will simply be booked and then released on your recognizance without having to pay bail.
 When you get to the end of your sentence and are given a discharge date, you should plan to be released anywhere between the hours of 9am and 12pm.

 issued for your arrest, or if you have to start a jail sentence, you really should follow the rules and turn yourself in.
 For a warrant, report to the jail reception area, and tell the intake officer that believe that there could be a warrant out for your arrest.
 They will do a record check, and if they verify that you have one, you will be taken into the sheriff’s custody.
 If you are reporting to serve out your sentence, report at the time and date that the sentence order or court paperwork states.
 Ensure that you are not late to report.
 Only bring allowed items when you go to jail, like your driver’s license or even ID, any prescription medication you might take, and a sentencing order from court.